-The Manager will employ a risk management process which will enable it to accurately measure, monitor and manage the risks attached to financial derivative instrument positions and details of this process have been provided to the Central Bank.
-The Manager will not utilise financial derivative instruments which have not been included in the risk management process until such time as a revised risk management process has been submitted to the Central Bank.
-The Manager will provide on request to Shareholders supplementary information relating to the risk management methods employed by the Manager, including the quantitative limits that are applied and any recent developments in the risk and yield characteristics of the main categories of investments.
+The Investment Manager (or its delegate) will employ a risk management process which will enable it to accurately measure, monitor and manage the risks attached to FDI positions and details of this process have been provided to the Central Bank.
+The Investment Manager (or its delegate) will not utilise FDIs which have not been included in the risk management process until such time as a revised risk management process has been submitted to the Central Bank.
+The Investment Manager (or its delegate) will or its delegate) will provide on request to Shareholders supplementary information relating to the risk management methods employed by the Investment Manager (or its delegate), including the quantitative limits that are applied and any recent developments in the risk and yield characteristics of the main categories of investments.
+The Sub-Fund will use the commitment approach in calculating global exposure.